 New Jersey Consumer Fraud Lawyers

-While most states have enacted some kind of Consumer Fraud or Unfair Trade Practices Act, the New Jersey Consumer Fraud Act is known to provide some of the strongest protections in the country.
-Enacted in 1960 to “combat the increasingly widespread practice of defrauding the consumer,” it was modified in 1971 in order to allow private citizens to enforce its conditions.
-This also allowed law firms to file lawsuits on behalf of defrauded individuals.
+While most states have enacted consumer fraud or unfair trade practices laws, the New Jersey Consumer Fraud Act is known to provide some of the strongest protections in the country.
+Enacted in 1960 to “combat the increasingly widespread practice of defrauding the consumer,” it was modified in 1971 to allow private citizens to enforce its conditions.
+This law also allowed law firms to file lawsuits on behalf of defrauded individuals.
 The three main objectives of the New Jersey Consumer Fraud Act are:

 - Compensate victims for their loss